Makster04/MACHINE_LEARNING_WARMUPS/UNIFORM_DISTRIBUTION.md

 x<a
 $$

-then we have not reached the interval where the random variable can occur.
+then \(x\) occurs before the interval where the random variable can take values.

 Therefore: